andypbrowne/andypbrowne/content/blog/cosmos/cosmos.md

 ---

 <figure>
-  {% image "../../assets/images/cosmos_thumb.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "../../assets/images/cosmos_thumb.jpg", "Man holding a strange star-gazing object to the sky" %}
 <figcaption>A closeup of source material found in the image library at the New York Public Library</figcaption>
 </figure>